 This award should be assessed by a panel within the relevant Branch Council.
-Crews that qualify for the Quality Rovering Award will be presented the award at the Branch AGM or awards dinner by the State Commissioner for Rovers or their delegate.
-A certificate will be given to the Crew and each Crew member shall receive a badge that can be worn on their uniform.
+Units that qualify for the Quality Rovering Award will be presented the award at the Branch AGM or awards dinner by the State Commissioner for Rovers or their delegate.
+A certificate will be given to the Unit and each Unit member shall receive a badge that can be worn on their uniform.

-- A responsible Rover Adviser or Crew leader
+- A responsible Rover Adviser or Unit leader

-- Crew leader has completed their Basic Training, with other members of the Crew encouraged to complete their training as well
+- Crew leader has completed their Basic Training, with other members of the Unit encouraged to complete their training as well

-- Retention of 70% of Crew members under 25 from one year to the next, and net growth in the crew by 10%.
+- Retention of 70% of Unit members under 25 from one year to the next, and net growth in the crew by 10%.

-- Metropolitan Crews should have at least ten (10) members and regional Crews should have at least five (5) members – Crew status to be determined by Branch
+- Metropolitan Units should have at least ten (10) members and regional Units should have at least five (5) members – Unit status to be determined by Branch

 - 25% activities away from the Den, 2/3 of these not run by the Region or Branch Rover Council.